Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Introduction

-To examine the spatial structure of social mixing at urban venues, we introduce a cross-national comparison of Swedish and US cities.
+To examine the spatial structure of social mixing at urban venues, we introduce a cross-national comparison of Swedish and US cities focusing on birth background.
 The cities in these two countries differ systematically in urban form, transit orientation, and the structure of social inequality.
 The major Swedish cities are compact and transit-oriented, with extensive public transportation networks; segregation there operates along both birth-background and economic lines, with foreign-born minorities disproportionately concentrated in peripheral, lower-income housing estates where daily mobility tends to reproduce rather than reduce residential sorting~\citep{osth2018spatial, hedman2021daily, liao2025effect}.
 The US cities span a gradient from transit-rich (New York) to car-dependent, with segregation shaped largely by income and race amid substantially higher inequality~\citep{nilforoshan2023human, moro2021mobility}.
 This variation provides analytical leverage.
 Let's consider transit accessibility as the transit catchment populations within a certain travel time from a venue.
-In the Swedish cities, where transit coverage is extensive and widely used, transit catchment populations may be a weaker differentiator of actual social mixing at venues precisely because most locations are transit-accessible.
+In the Swedish cities, where transit coverage is extensive and widely used, transit catchment populations may be a weaker differentiator of visitor diversity at venues precisely because most locations are transit-accessible.
 In the US cities, where transit access varies sharply across space, transit catchment populations should more strongly distinguish socially mixed venues from homogeneous ones.
-Examining birth-background diversity alongside income diversity —connected but distinct dimensions of social stratification —allows us to observe how the transit — mixing relationship manifests across different forms of inequality rather than assuming they behave the same way.
+We refer to this association between transit catchment diversity and visitor diversity as the \textit{transit--diversity relationship} throughout.